Kritish007/portablesolarsystem/README.md

 #WEEK11- PCB Power Up Milestone:
+I started testing reading data from my ADS1115 using the code from :(link)

 #WEEK10 - PCB Soldered and tested:
 At first, my PCB were not giving a full voltage on SCL as the soldering was incomplete on that pin.
 I resoldered and it worked(i2cdetect -y 1).
 Testing was also done for my PCB.